-Weaponry Combat is a multi-disciplined system incorporating the techniques of several weapons systems and the empty hand aspects of those disciplines.
-The major weapons taught are: Filipino stick and knife, Japanese sword and Jo.
-Other weapons also taught are Nunchaku, Sai and Kama.
-The system also teaches the empty hand aspects of these disciplines which, combined with realistic, practical street self defence tactics provides a comprehensive martial art system encompassing all ranges of combat, not including firearms.
-The Academy of Combat is the only Christchurch Martial Arts school offering training in all of these disciplines.
+Freestyle Martial Arts (FSMA) is a multi-disciplined system incorporating the techniques of Muay Thai, Brazilian Jiu Jitsu, Wrestling, Boxing, Philipino Stick and knife-fighting, Japanese Kenjitsu and Jojitsu combined with realistic, practical street self defence tactics providing a comprehensive martial art system encompassing all ranges of combat, not including firearms.
+The Academy of Combat is the only Christchurch Martial Arts school offering a system of this type.

 At the Academy of Combat you will be first taught the postures and stances of the various weapons systems together with basic strikes and counter-attacks.
 Initially you will learn the basic elements of Filipino stick fighting, both double and single stick, together with the basics of the Japanese sword and Jo.

 At this time you will also learn the basics of Muay Thai, Brazilian Jiu Jitsu and Filipino sensitivity drills.

 As you continue to progress, the complexity of drills and sequences is increased to give a greater understanding of each weapon's techniques.
 As a consequence of this progression you will also learn to integrate empty hand aspects of striking, trapping, throwing and locking up together with the weapon's tactics.
 The resultant knowledge base will provide you with a well rounded conceptual methodology of dealing with all ranges of combat, not including firearms.